Discipline: 5 Do’s and Don’ts When Your Kids Won’t Listen

 Assuming a child should know what we want, not being clear about what we expect in advance, and setting unrealistic limits will lead to frustration.

-Kids need you as a parent, not as a friend, to teach them as they grow.
+It may be tempting to treat your kids like they’re your best friend.
+However, kids need you as a parent to teach them as they grow.
 Disciplining your child and setting limits will instill confidence as they learn to navigate through life.

 “With discipline, we’re not passive observers, we’re actively involved as teachers,” says Dr. Gaydos.
 “It’s an ongoing process and requires work.”